MicrosoftDocs/powerbi-docs/powerbi-docs/desktop-latest-update-archive.md

 The following features have been added in this update:

--   **New Data Connectors**: appFigures, Quickbooks Online, Zendesk, Github, Twilio and SweetIQ.
+-   **New Data Connectors**: appFigures, Quickbooks Online, Zendesk, GitHub, Twilio, and SweetIQ.

 -   **New Transformations**: Extract First/Last/Range of characters from a Text Column; Option to specify Join Type in the Merge Queries dialog; Ability to customize Quote Style in Split Column by Delimiter dialog.